CarDD: A New Dataset for Vision-based Car Damage Detection: Salient Object Detection Experiments

-To compare the detail-processing ability of SOD methods with instance segmentation methods, we transform the segmentation results of DCN \cite{DCN} to saliency maps.
+{\bf Visualization.} To compare the detail-processing ability of SOD methods with instance segmentation methods, we transform the segmentation results of DCN \cite{DCN} and our DCN+ into saliency maps.
 The highlighted objects in the saliency maps have a prediction probability over 0.5.
-Although DCN is the most competitive instance segmentation method in Sec~\ref{sec:SD-results}, SOD methods such as SGL-KRN and PoolNet can more accurately locate salient objects than DCN.
-SOD methods can clearly distinguish the boundaries of salient objects, even for challenging small objects and slender objects.
-The visual results demonstrate the superiority of the SOD methods in detail processing, indicating a new solution to car damage assessment.
-The ability of SOD methods to process the detail of salient objects can be combined with category-dependent methods to meet the need for realistic applications.
+From Figure~\ref{fig:Result-SOD}, we obtain several observations.
+First, compare to DCN, the proposed DCN+ performs better in processing the detail of objects, especially in the hard classes like slender cracks (as shown in columns (d) and (e)).
+Second, it is obvious that SGL-KRN is powerful at distinguishing the boundaries of small and slender objects.
+For instance, in columns (d),(e), and (g), SGL-KRN can locate more details of objects in comparison to the segmentation methods including both DCN and DCN+.
+This demonstrates the superiority of the SOD methods in detail processing, indicating that future studies can consider investigating an appropriate way to combine the advantages of SOD methods and category-dependent methods to meet the requirement of realistic applications.